Assistant Professor of Automotive Technology

 (509) 529-5995 (home)

 Professor Holm has always loved cars.
 He graduated from WWC in 1996 and immediately went to work for BMW of Bellevue where he became their main diagnostic technician and trainer of new technicians.
 In 2000, he then moved with his family back to Walla Walla where he worked for Blue Ridge Aircraft Service as an aircraft mechanic.
 Professor Holm began his teaching career at Walla Walla University in 2003 and has been in charge of the automotive program here ever since.
 He is an ASE certified Master Mechanic with Advanced Engine Performance certification, a BMW Certified Mechanic, and has FAA Airframe and Powerplant mechanic certification.
 In 2006, Professor Holm earned his Master's degree in Technology from Purdue University in West Lafayette, Indiana.
 His research centered around four-year automotive technology programs in the U.S. and their curricula.
-Rob is married to Lorelei whom he met at WWU.
-They have two terrific boys, Matthew and Robert, both high school students.
+Rob is married to Megan, also a graduate of WWU.
+Between the two of them, they have four boys.
 In Rob's limited spare time, he enjoys waterskiing, motorcycles, golf, piano, flying, and high-performance cars.

 Teaching: Internal combustion Engine Theory, Manual Drive Trains and Axles, Electrical systems, Engine Rebuilding Lab, Engine Performance, Suspension and Steering Systems, Climate Control Systems, Automatic Transmissions, Advanced Engine Performance, High Performance Engine Tuning, Body Electronics and Computer Systems, Internship, and Colloquium.